15 Silent Signs Your Body Might Be in Big Trouble

 Random bursts of anger

 Coughs don’t usually mean cancer, but if you develop a cough that won’t disappear, even though you’ve never had allergies, asthma, or sinus problems, take note.
-It could be lung cancer, or, if accompanied by hoarseness, cancer of the larynx or throat.
-These are other signs your lungs could be in trouble.
+It could be lung cancer or—if accompanied by hoarseness—cancer of the larynx or throat.
+(These are other signs of lung disease.)

 Difficulty managing finances

-When University of Alabama researchers followed 87 seniors with mild memory problems, the 25 who went on to develop Alzheimer’s showed declines over a yearlong period in skills like managing bank statements and paying bills.
 “One question we often ask: ‘You’re out to lunch, and the bill is $60.
 What’s a 15 percent tip?’” says Daniel Marson, PhD, director of the Alzheimer’s Disease Center at the University of Alabama in Birmingham.
 “People in the early stages of Alzheimer’s might struggle for a minute or two and then say, ‘It’s $7.’ ” (The answer is $9.)
 While everyone has an occasional senior moment, “it’s a red flag if these issues persist on a regular basis,” says Marson.
 As Alzheimer’s develops, the brain’s cortex, which includes areas involved in thinking, planning, and remembering, shrivels up.
 This makes managing day-to-day finances increasingly difficult.
-Here are more signs your brain is aging faster than you are.
+(Here are more signs your brain is aging faster than you are.)

-Anytime strange—coughing up blood (lung cancer), unusual vaginal bleeding (cervical or endometrial cancer), blood in stool (colon or rectal cancer), blood in urine (bladder or kidney cancer), or bloody nipple discharge (breast cancer)—should be brought to your doc’s attention.
-To lower your risk, try these 30 powerful habits that can prevent cancer.
+Any unexplained bleeding—coughing up blood (lung cancer), unusual vaginal bleeding (cervical or endometrial cancer), blood in stool (colon or rectal cancer), blood in urine (bladder or kidney cancer), or bloody nipple discharge (breast cancer)—should be brought to your doc’s attention.

-Men over age 45 who weren’t found to have heart disease but who had moderate to severe erectile dysfunction were up to 60 percent more likely to be hospitalized for heart problems over a four-year period, according to a 2013 Australian study.
-Arteries to the penis are smaller than elsewhere in the body, so they may become blocked even before a man has any other heart disease signs.
+Research in the European Cardiology Review found a link between erectile dysfunction and heart disease.
+Arteries to the penis are smaller than elsewhere in the body, so they may become blocked even before a man has any other signs of heart disease.
 “It’s embarrassing.
-Many men just want to get a prescription and avoid discussing the problem with their doctor,” says New York–based cardiologist Nieca Goldberg, MD.
+Many men just want to get a prescription and avoid discussing the problem with their doctor,” says New York-based cardiologist Nieca Goldberg, MD.
 “But it’s really important that they not dismiss it and get evaluated for heart disease.”
 If men have other risk factors, such as a family history of heart disease, the doctor may recommend advanced screening tests such as a coronary calcium scan.
-Don’t miss these surprising signs of heart trouble you should never ignore.

 Frequent bathroom trips